General Data Protection Regulation

 directly from the data subjects (name, surname, address, date of birth, e-mail, phone, chat, website, social networks, business cards,

-IV.
+III.
 Personal data processing principles

 Personal data are processed in the extent: